ycpcs/cs201-fall2014/assign/assign03.md

 Submitting
 ==========

-When you are done, submit the lab to the Marmoset server using either of the methods below.
+When you are done, submit the assignment to the Marmoset server using either of the methods below.

 > **Important**: after you submit, log into the submission server and verify that the correct files were uploaded.
 You are responsible for ensuring that you upload the correct files.
 I may assign a grade of 0 for an incorrectly submitted assignment.